 Last Updated on

 With their teddy-bear like faces, people adore this designer breed.
-Let’s take some time to get to know the Mini Goldendoodle!
+Let’s take some time to get to know the Mini Goldendoodle, including those who might want to reconsider adding this breed to their family.

 A standard Goldendoodle is a mixed breed between a Poodle and a Golden Retriever, whereas a Mini Goldendoodle, is a cross between a Miniature Poodle (or Toy Poodle) and a Golden Retriever.